altruios/namshubettulpa/public/namshubettuple/vows.md

 {
 `"Hello Martha, say apple"`
 "M::It's telling me to say apple?"
-"R::I can write on it.
+'R::I can write on it.
 Martha - think of this as a message board.
-We're both able to read it."
+We are both able to read it.'
 *Martha opened her eyes.*
 ~Her consciousness shifted to the right in a sudden lurch~ ~She saw the motel room again.~
 ~The light hurt her eyes, how long had they been closed.~ *She squinted.*
-"R::It's alright, you're alright."
+'R::Alright, you are alright.'
 ~Rossin reassured her, she realized she was shaking~ *Martha stilled herself.*
-"R::Next time look back where your vision is - less disorienting that way."
+'R::Next time look back where your vision is - less disorienting that way.'
-~A headache, sudden and painful, Martha held her head.~ "R::It'll pass, soon."
+~A headache, sudden and painful, Martha held her head.~ 'R::It will pass, soon.'
-~And as suddenly as it had come, Martha was fine.~ "R::You'll better at moving your focus point internally.
+~And as suddenly as it had come, Martha was fine.~ 'R::You will better at moving your focus point internally.
-You'll be able to do that with your eyes open just fine.
+And will be able to do that with your eyes open just fine.
 For now though, keep your eyes closed - and the same way you turned, just...
-Turn back the other way."
+Turn back the other way.'
 }
 {
 ~For the next hour that's all Martha did.~
 ~She looked back and forth between her vision, and that text to her left.~ `['Was look even the right word if she was not using her eyes?', 'Was there a right word?']`
-"R::Rossin, is there a...
+"M::Rossin, is there a...
 Word for this - what I'm doing.
-I'm not looking to my left - I'm not using my eyes" "R::Inter-seeing, is the definition.
+I'm not looking to my left - I'm not using my eyes" 'R::Inter-seeing, is the definition.
 There are other places you can look.
-There's not much there - and I wouldn't go poking around...
+There is not much there - and I would not go poking around...
 You still have...
-That thing inside you, what's left of it anyway...
+That thing inside you, what is left of it anyway...
-Best not to accidentally look at it."
+Best not to accidentally look at it.'
 "M::But the left is safe?"
-"R::The left is safe, I built that myself.
+'R::The left is safe, I built that myself.
-Fancy, no?"
+Fancy, no?'
 "M::It's just text"
 *Rossin waved dismissively*
-"R::You wouldn't yet understand, it's in your language.
+'R::You have yet understand, it is in your language.
 Access to your brain, in your own language.
-Not the brain's language, yours...
+Not the language brains use: yours...
-That's fancy"
+That is fancy'
 "M::It's fancy - not colorful, decorative, or initially impressive...
 But fancy I'll grant you"
 ~Rossin grumbled.~
-"R::The fancy part you haven't seen yet."
+'R::The fancy part you have not seen yet.'
 "M::Oh?"
-"R::Well, we need another human - and you're not ready for that yet...
+'R::Well, we need another human - and you are not ready for that yet...
-But..."
+But...'
 ~He sighed.~
-"R::Might as well tell you now - you can write hooks on that board.
+'R::Might as well tell you now - you can write hooks on that board.
 Execute them - and then your brain will just...
 Do them for you, baby steps in actually learning how to speak hooks yourself...
-Without the aid of that translator - that's what it is, a fancy translator" }
+Without the aid of that translator, this is a fancy translator' }
 {
 "M::So I can...
 Just write anything"
-"R::Anything yes...
+'R::Anything yes...
 As long as you spell it out exactly you can write what you want down.
 As long as it makes sense to you.
+Is the correct instruction to give.
 And it means exactly one thing...
 No wiggle room...
 The closer it is to what your brain wants: the less likely something is to...
-Go wrong - or be misinterpreted"
+Go wrong - or be misinterpreted'
 "M::Right.
 That's...
 Useful - and I think impressive - I don't really have a frame of reference" }
 {
-*Rossin sighed, *
+*Rossin sighed*
-"R::You know how Felix had that phone: flashing in front of your neighbor's face?
+'R::You know how Felix had that phone: flashing in front of the face of your neighbor?
-That's how most of the Awakened use hooks.
+That is how most of the Awakened use hooks.
 They have a special image that hooks them into doing what they want.
-He had a general ‘follow my verbal commands one' on his phone.
-He didn't just say those hooks because he probably can't...
+He did not just say those hooks because he probably is unable to...
-It's not something they teach anymore."
+Not something they teach anymore.'
 ~Martha looked at him~
 "M::And you're teaching me?"
-"R::Trying to at least...
+'R::Trying to at least...
-I'm not exactly designed to teach - I'm doing the best I can here."
+I am not exactly designed to teach.'
 "M::You're doing fine - it's probably not easy being in someone else's head."
 *Martha patted him on the back, surprised that he felt physical.*
-"R::You haven't the slightest idea."
+'R::You have not the slightest idea.'
 *Rossin stood up.*
 }
 {
-"R::We've been at this long enough, and we have places to be yet."
+'R::We have been at this long enough, and we have places to be yet.'
 *Martha's stomach growled.*
 ~She had been ignoring that - everything taking a higher priority.~ "M::I need to eat."
-"R::When was the...
+'R::When was the...
-Right - you haven't eaten since I was here...
+Right - you have not eaten since I was here...
 So...
-Aye - good time to mention you're going to need more calories...
+Aye - good time to mention you are going to need more calories...
 Your brain is using more calories than usual...
 Will be using more calories overall...
 You should get used to eating...
-A fair bit more"
+A fair bit more'
 "M::What's a fair bit more?"
-"R::An extra couple of meals a day...
+'R::An extra couple of meals a day...
-Good big meals."
+Good big meals.'
 *Rossin walked to the door.*
-"R::After we get you fed we should go take care of those cellmates of yours, yes?"
+'R::After we get you fed we should go take care of those cellmates of yours, yes?'
 }
 {
 *Martha nodded.*